SCOPE OF THIS CHAPTER

 - Complex Needs and Child Protection

-From 1 July 2015 all schools and child care providers must have regard to the statutory guidance issued under Section 29 of the Counter-Terrorism and Security Act 2015.
+Since 1 July 2015 all schools and child care providers have been required to have regard to the statutory guidance issued under Section 29 of the Counter-Terrorism and Security Act 2015.
 Paragraphs 57-76 of the guidance are concerned specifically with schools and childcare providers, registered early years childcare providers and registered later years childcare providers are subject to a duty under Section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".

 Prevent is a Government strategy which aims to prevent people becoming involved in violent extremism or supporting terrorism, in all its forms.
 Prevent predominantly works within the non-criminal space, using early engagement, intervention and disruption to encourage individuals and communities to challenge violent extremist ideologies and behaviours.